ohenley/awesome-ada/README.md

 ## OS/Kernel
 - [marte-os](https://marte.unican.es/) - MaRTE OS is a Hard Real-Time Operating System for embedded applications that follows the Minimal Real-Time POSIX.13 subset.
 It provides an easy to use and controlled environment to develop Multi-Thread Real-Time applications.
 - [muen](https://muen.codelabs.ch/) - An x86/64 Separation Kernel for High Assurance
-- [Ewok](https://github.com/wookey-project/ewok-kernel) - Microkernel targeting micro-controllers and embedded systems
+- [ewok](https://github.com/wookey-project/ewok-kernel) - EwoK is a microkernel targeting micro-controllers and embedded systems

 ## Frameworks